Ezequiel Lavezzi: San Lorenzo

-Known as el Pocho or the Chubby One, he was bought by Italian side Genoa in 2004 for €1 million, but was loaned out straight-away to Argentina side San Lorenzo.
+Known as el Pocho ("the Chubby One"), he was bought by Italian side Genoa in 2004 for €1 million, but was loaned out straight-away to Argentina side San Lorenzo.
 Here at the age of 19, he competed in the Apertura 2004 tournament scoring eight goals in total over the course of the season; which saw him finish as 4th top scorer.

 Lavezzi's most notable contributions included a spectacular effort against River Plate at River Plate Stadium.
 He scored in the 69th minute to give San Lorenzo a famous victory and seriously damage River's title challenge.
 This gained him the nickname la Bestia ("the Beast") from the Argentine media.

 Although it was planned for Lavezzi to return to Genoa after a season on loan, there were problems: while Lavezzi was playing in Argentina, Genoa were involved in an alleged match-fixing scandal which saw them relegated down to Serie C1, the third level of Italian football.
 Due to financial constraints, the promising forward was sold to San Lorenzo for €1.2 million.

 On his return to San Lorenzo for the Apertura 2005 season, he managed to help the club up into the top half of the table, and with eight goals, he finished as the overall fourth top scorer.
 His last act as a San Lorenzo player was to help them to the Clausura 2007 title, beating out Boca Juniors by six points.